redhat-marketplace/redhat-marketplace-operator/docs/high-level-overview.md

 ## CRDs & Their Controllers

 ### MarketplaceConfig
 MarketplaceConfig is the first CR created.
 Its prime responsibility is to deploy the remaining CRs.
-Currently (based on flags) MarketplaceConfig can create:
+MarketplaceConfig decides which CRs to create based on flags.
+Currently MarketplaceConfig can create:
 * RazeeDeployment
 * MeterBase
 * The Operator Source